 Dr. Hunter's mother died in 1925.
 Her father became ill in 1935, and she spent much of her time caring for him until he died in December 1936.
 About this time, she stopped practicing medicine, although the reason is unknown.
 She spent the rest of her life living in her parents' house, managing the land and money she had inherited, arguing with many and slowly turning into an eccentric and a local legend.
 She died in a nursing home on December 7, 1975.

-The Dr. Alice Hunter Papers have been divided into eight series as follows:
+The Dr. Alice Hunter Papers have been organized into eight series:

 Series 1: Personal and Family